Seligor's Castle, fun for all the children of the world. Shaggy the Dog

 She went to the joiner's, to buy him a coffin,

 But when she came back, the poor doggie was laughin'.
-She took a clean dish, to get him some tripe, But when she came back, he was smoking a pipe.

 She went to the alehouse, to get him some beer,

 But when she came back, he was sat in her chair.
-She went to the tavern, for wine white and red,

-But when she came back, doggie stood on his head.
+But when she came back, doggie s

 She went to the hatter's, to buy him a hat,

 But when she came back, he was feeding the cat.
-She went to the barber's, to buy him a wig,

 But when she came back, he was dancing a jig.